-Most farming practices can continue following completion of construction.
-However, some activities will be conditional or prohibited within the easement and within immediate proximity to the easement due to safety, access and the cables' technical requirements.
+Many farming practices can continue following completion of construction.
+However, some activities may be restricted or prohibited within the easement due to safety reasons due to the cables' technical requirements.'

 Easement conditions will be specific to each property and will outline any activity restrictions on the easement.
-Most farming and cropping activities can continue, however no buildings or trees will be allowed on easements.
+Many farming and cropping activities can continue, however no buildings or trees will be allowed on easements.
 Typically, landholders should seek written permission from Marinus Link before undertaking a conditional activity.